-Professor Reddel was elected as a Fellow of the Australian Academy of Science and of the Australian Academy of Health and Medical Sciences, and has been awarded the Ramaciotti Medal for Excellence in Biomedical Research, the NSW Premier’s Award for Outstanding Cancer Researcher of the Year, and the Neil Hamilton Fairley Medal of the Royal Australasian College of Physicians.
-He serves on many medical research advisory panels.
+He has been awarded the Ramaciotti Medal for Excellence in Biomedical Research, the NSW Premier’s Award for Outstanding Cancer Researcher of the Year, and the Neil Hamilton Fairley Medal of the Royal Australasian College of Physicians.
+In 2021, he was awarded an Order of Australia.

 Executive Director – Children’s Medical Research Institute (CMRI)